-L A. General

-1. All game timing except the 25-second interval is under the direction of the L. He is primarily responsible for recording elapsed time and making certain the status of the game clock is correct.

-All time intervals, team time-outs, between periods and half time are the responsibility of the L, unless specific governing authority policy requires a different game official assume the responsibility for a media (radio/TV) timeout.
+- A. General - 1.
+All game timing is under the direction of the B. He is primarily responsible for recording elapsed time and making certain the status of the game clock is correct. - 2.
+All time intervals, team time-outs, between periods and half time are the responsibility of the B, unless specific governing authority policy requires a different game official assume the responsibility for a media (radio/TV) time-out.